rcverse/anpe-gui/README.md

 * Run the downloaded `.dmg` file.
 * Drag the ANPE Studio icon into the application folder.
-* **Running for the First Time (Unnotarized App):** Since ANPE Studio is not yet notarized by Apple, you will need to grant it permission to run.
+* **Running for the First Time (Unnotarized App):** Since ANPE Studio is not notarized, you will need to grant it permission to run.

   > ⚠️ Note that currently the setup wizard's UI is not compatible with dark mode.
 Please disable dark mode when running the setup wizard.
   >